4 Reasons Why Every ‘Star Wars’ Fan Should See ‘The Last Jedi’ In 4DX

 *You will feel like you’re a part of the movie.
 That’s how I felt watching Star Wars: The Last Jedi.
 I felt like I was right alongside Poe and BB-8 in his X-wing starfighter.
 I felt like I was standing next to Luke on Ach-To as the rain poured down.
 I was transported to another time and place.
 Isn’t that what we all want when we watch a movie?

 *4DX is the way of the future.
 You might as well get on board.
 It was only a matter of time before movie theaters added a physical dimension.
-In the age of streaming, 4DX can provide movie-watchers with someone streaming sites cannot.
+In the age of streaming, 4DX can provide movie-watchers with something streaming sites cannot.

 *4DX takes action sequences to a whole new level.
-After seeing The Last Jedi in 4DX, I don’t know if I can watch another action film in just a normal movie.
+After seeing The Last Jedi in 4DX, I don’t know if I can watch another action film in just a normal movie theater.
 The Last Jedi is full of thrilling action moments, and the 4DX experience is a game-changer in viewing those.
 The seats move back and forth, air jets in the headrests will make you feel like you just ducked a lightsaber.
 Yes, it feels AWESOME.

 Star Wars: The Last Jedi is in theaters now!